-- prepare a scrapbook with a photo of the donor with the person they helped or photos of the project they funded at different stages.
+- Prepare a scrapbook with a photo of the donor with the person they helped or pictures of the project they funded at different stages.

 - Surprise the donor with a VIP tour of your site.
 Include a visit with the children, animals, or adults the donor helped.
 Present the donor with a special gift like an original t-shirt or artwork or even a small party with a cake and balloons

 Whether you have a complex research program, a public policy group, or a local health services clinic, there is a compelling way to honor your donors with the facts about what their money allowed you to do and the firsthand stories about the lives it changed.

 By recognizing and reporting results back to your donors frequently and well, you make lasting friends.
 This more profound recognition of the difference they make is the thanks they want, and it will cause them to remain loyal to your organization for a lifetime and to keep asking, "How else can I help you?"

 Updated by JFritz